Current offerings of Earth & Environment courses can be found on the course listing of the BU Bulletin.

-ES 142 Introduction to Beach and Shoreline Processes (4 credits, Spring, NS)
+ES 142 Introduction to Beach and Shoreline Processes (NS)

 Coastal processes, including tidal currents, wave action, longshore transport, and estuarine circulation; barrier island and spit formation; study of beaches, dunes, and marshes; effects of tectonics, glaciers, and rivers on beaches and coastal morphology.
 Cape Cod field trip.